Acceptance and Commitment Therapy: Eight-day Skills Intensive Both Parts

 Provided: 100 page printed manual, included.

-About the course – Part 1
+About the course – Introductory Level Skills Intensive

 Acceptance and Commitment Therapy marries mindfulness and behaviour change strategies to offer a highly versatile mindfulness-informed cognitive behavioural therapy.
 This ‘marriage’ has done much to reach clients who shied away from traditional CBT and brought a more evidence-based approach to those who previously thrived best in the more ‘humanistic’ approaches.
-Over 150 randomised control trials have shown ACT to be effective at addressing varied psychological issues.
+Over 1000 randomised control trials have shown ACT to be effective at addressing varied psychological issues.
 Independent research evaluators such as the APA recognize ACT’s evidence base for Depression, Mixed Anxiety, OCD, Psychosis and Chronic Pain (See State of the act evidence for more details).

-Our modular ACT training offers a well tested, systematic approach to ACT skills building, developed over 9 years of ACT teaching experience.
+Our modular ACT training offers a well tested, systematic approach to ACT skills building, developed over 17 years of ACT teaching experience.
 Henry Whitfield and Martin Wilks offered the first dedicated ACT skills training in the UK and have trained over 900 ACT therapists.
 Efficient skills learning methods have always been the primary focus of our training programmes.

 Workshop contents:

-• Aim: After these four days of training you should be ready to apply all key ACT processes flexibly to your client work.
+• Aim: After these two day of training you should be ready to apply all key ACT processes flexibly to your client work.
 You will also have had multiple opportunities to experience the benefits of each ACT process personally.The majority of the learning will be experiential in the sense that will ask you to integrate what you learn through application in role-plays, real-plays or group exercises.
 The many live and video examples of ACT will inform your practice.
 We structure the training to give you considerable experience in applying the demonstrated principles to varied contexts, flexibly.
 Remember not to be formulaic!
 Be present.
 Every client moment is unique.

 • Day 1 –

+Learn each process in context and how it relates to other processes.
 Moving seemlessly between the processes.
 Practice applying multiple ACT processes together.
 The right combination in the right context can be pivotal.

 Overview of all processes with clinical examples.
 Guided meditation that includes all six processes.